rose84/nava-solutions/README.md

 ## Usage
 ### Prerequisites
-You need to have the latest versions of [Hugo](https://gohugo.io/getting-started/installing/) and [npm](https://docs.npmjs.com/getting-started/what-is-npm) installed.
+Install the latest version of [Hugo](https://gohugo.io/getting-started/installing/).

-Next, clone repository and on the root project directory run:
+[npm](https://docs.npmjs.com/getting-started/what-is-npm) is used to managed dependencies.
+To asure compatibility, version 8.14.0 of node and version 6.4.1 of npm are recommended.
+You can manage node versions using [nvm](https://github.com/creationix/nvm#installation).
+Once installed, you can use the config file on the repo to install and download the recommeneded node/npm version.

+From the root directory of the repo, run the install command for the recommended node version.
+`nvm install`

+Then, tell nvm to use that version:
+`nvm use`

+Once those are set, run npm to install all dependencies:
 `npm install`

 ### Development
 Running the local server can be done the following two commands: `gulp watch` on one terminal window and `hugo server` on another.
-The former watched the changes done to critical CSS files.
+The former watches any changes done to critical CSS files.
 The latter runs a local server with live reload for the site itself.

-The project should be available on `localhost:3000` from your browser.
+The project should be available on [localhost:3000](localhost:3000) from your browser.

 ## Structure
 ```